CHIANG MAI TO THE GREAT WALL OF CHINA

 UNESCO Sites & Mountain Roads

-Our destination is Lijiang, a beautifully preserved UNESCO World Heritage site known for its winding canals, traditional Naxi architecture, and cobbled streets.
+Our end destination is Lijiang, a beautifully preserved UNESCO World Heritage site known for its winding canals, traditional Naxi architecture, and cobbled streets.
 The ride offers a mix of scenic views and curving roads, with plenty of photo opportunities before we arrive in the late afternoon and settle into the Old Town.

-Distance: Approx. 170 km
+Distance: Approx. 220 km

 Day 8 / Lijiang (Rest Day) (China)

-Exploring Lijiang’s Old Town & Optional Cultural Show
+Exploring Lijiang’s Old Town

 Today is a rest day, giving you time to explore Lijiang at your own pace.
 A UNESCO World Heritage site, the Old Town of Lijiang is known for its network of cobbled streets, flowing canals, and stone bridges—many dating back to the Ming Dynasty.

 This is a great opportunity to walk the lanes, discover local crafts, sample Naxi cuisine, or simply relax in a traditional teahouse.
 Lijiang is also popular for shopping, with everything from handmade textiles to silverwork and herbal remedies on offer.
+Our Chinese guide will share his favorite scenic spots and eateries with us.

-Overnight at Lijiang.
+Overnight in Lijiang.

 Phase 2: Tibetan Discoveries (Days 9-16)